dngulin/ksi/Documentation~/traits.md

 ### NonAllocatedResult Attribute

-If you are sure that your method returns a deallocated instance, you can use the `[NonAllocatedResult]` attribute to suppress the `DEALLOC04` diagnostic.
+If you are sure that your method returns a deallocated instance, you can use the [NonAllocatedResultAttribute](api/T.NonAllocatedResultAttribute.g.md) to suppress the `DEALLOC04` diagnostic.

 > [!CAUTION]
 > There is no diagnostic analyzer to verify if the instance is actually deallocated.